octopwn/octopwn-wasm-documentation/docs/plugins/servers/relay.md

 ### 2. NTLM Relaying to ADCS HTTP Endpoints (ESC8)
 Relaying NTLM authentication to an ADCS server allows attackers to obtain a certificate that can be used to impersonate the relayed account.
 This is especially useful for gaining domain persistence or escalating privileges.
 Steps include:

 1. Identify an ADCS server using [OctoPwn's ldap client](../clients/ldap.html#certify).
 2. Verify if the Web Enrollment feature is enabled.
+3. Coerce authentication.
+TODO
-3. Use the Relay Server to forward NTLM authentication to the ADCS endpoint.
+4. Use the Relay Server to forward NTLM authentication to the ADCS endpoint.

 ### 3. Abusing Non-Enforced LDAP Signing
 Relay NTLM authentication to an LDAP server to grant delegate access or perform other directory modifications.
 This only works when receiving authentications via HTTP, e.g. by coercing WebDAV.